Jayner1/SQLTaskDB/README.md

  # Future Work

- - Add date/time for task deadlines with range-based queries.
+ - Add date/time for task deadlines.
  - Implement sorting tasks by priority or category.
  - Add a graphical user interface for better usability.